RingCentral vs Zoom: Which is Best in 2023?

 The only thing which the RingCentral app lacks is a whiteboard tool.
 However, you can overcome this limitation using third-party integrations.

-Both apps have the option of sending out meeting recordings and snippets to the team members.
-This way, participants can glean valuable information from the meetings and even share them with upper management if needed.
+Participants can glean valuable information from the meetings and share it with upper management if needed.

 Here’s a list of some apps that Glip can integrate with: